 Making an Offer

 You've found a place you absolutely love, you've got an AIP, and you're ready to put in an offer.
 Now the fun really begins.
-Call your agent, and make your first offer.
-Most people go in under asking price, assuming there'll be a negotiation upwards, but listen to the feedback and have a last and final offer in the back of your mind: if you're up against other people making high offers, you may have to think quickly as to whether you can match them.
+You make your offer via the estate agent.
+Most people go in under asking price, assuming there'll be a negotiation upwards, but listen to the feedback and have a last and final offer in the back of your mind: if you're up against other people making high offers, you may have to think quickly.
 It's unlikely the agent will tell you what other offers are, just that they are higher.
 Know your ceiling.

-The good news is an offer is not a contract.
-Even when a vendor has accepted your offer, either of you can still pull out right up to the point where you exchange contracts.
+An offer is not a contract.
+Even when a vendor has accepted your offer, either of you can pull out right up to the point where you exchange contracts.
 However, it is generally assumed that you only make an offer if you are serious about a property.
-Changing your mind could affect other people's lives in quite a serious way.
+Changing your mind could affect other people's lives, especially if there's a chain of properties.
 It's also considered very bad form to put in multiple offers on different properties at the same time (though there may be rare occasions when you have to do this so you don't miss out in a very busy market).

 If all goes to plan, after a bit of back and forth, your offer will be accepted, and it's time to move on to the next stage.
 If you're outbid or the vendor declines your offer for some other reason, that was obviously not your home, and the search continues!

 Your offer's been accepted, and the next step is to engage your solicitor and get on the phone to your mortgage provider.
-Once solicitors are ready to go, your estate agent will usually issue a "memorandum of sale" (a document showing agreed price and contact details) and stop showing the property to other potential buyers.
-Don't panic if it doesn't disappear off Rightmove immediately; sometimes it takes a while!
+Your estate agent will usually issue a "memorandum of sale" (a document showing agreed price and contact details) and stop showing the property to other potential buyers.

-Now is the time to take a closer look at the structure of the property.
-In order to agree to lend you money, most mortgage providers will require, at the very least, a valuation by a third party.
-Most require either a "homebuyers report" or a full building survey (which also include a valuation).
+Most mortgage providers will require a property valuation by a third party.
+Most also require either a homebuyers report or a full building survey.
 A third-party surveyor (usually organised via your mortgage lender) will visit the property and investigate the structure for potential problems or work that needs doing.
 They will also measure the property (as estate agents can sometimes get this wrong) and provide their valuation to the mortgage lender.
 This is how a lender decides how much you can borrow and helps you to make sure your offer is fair.
-For most properties, you should get at least a homebuyers report (which is fairly comprehensive).
-This will probably cost somewhere in the region of £350 to £1,000 depending on the value of the property.
+A homebuyers report will probably cost somewhere in the region of £350 to £1,000 depending on the value of the property.
 Some mortgage lenders may subsidise or waive this fee.
-Full surveys are useful for homes with noticeable issues, those with uncommon construction, or very old buildings.
+Full surveys are useful for homes with noticeable issues, those with uncommon construction, or very old buildings, and cost more.

 If the valuation comes back lower than your offer, this could cause problems with your mortgage.
 In most cases you will need to go back to your vendor and negotiate on price.
 A vendor has no requirement to drop the price based off a valuation; a house is worth what someone is willing to pay for it, despite its market value.
-But many will discuss options to avoid the sale falling through (as it's likely other buyers would have similar problems).
+But have the conversation (it's likely other buyers would have similar problems).
 If you can't talk them down, you may need to talk to your mortgage provider about adjusting your LTV (loan to valuation percentage).
 With a small deposit, this may not be possible, but if you have a good sum of money to put down and you really love a home and genuinely think it's worth it, you may be able to adjust the figures to make it work.

 Your survey will go into detail about all elements of the home and provide information on a number of elements, usually labelled red (urgent), amber (needs attention in the future), and green (fine).
 Red flags could involve signs of damp, woodworm, issues with things like chimneys, guttering, stairwells, etc. Based off the survey report, you may wish to ask the vendor to carry out repairs or get quotes for work you'll need to do in the future.
 Most houses (especially old ones) need some work, and this may be factored into the price.
-But a big unknown issue (like rising damp) needs further investigation.
-It's worth noting that surveyors err hugely on the side of caution, so it's worth getting a second opinion on anything that's causing you to think twice about the purchase.
-Damp in particular is often misidentified.
+But a big unknown issue (like rising damp, leaks, or subsidence) will need further investigation.
+Do bear in mind surveyors err hugely on the side of caution, so what seems like a big issue could be quite easily fixed, but don't be afraid to get quotes.

 Your Mortgage Offer Document